Islandora/documentation/docs/technical-documentation/ppa-documentation.md

  # for plugins
   ghostscript, libdjvulibre-dev, libexif-dev,
 - libjpeg-dev,
--# libopenjp2-7-dev, Needed for JPEG2000 but not in main see MIR #711061
+-# libopenjp2-7-dev, Needed for JPEG 2000 but not in main see MIR #711061
 + libjpeg-dev, libopenjp2-7-dev,
   libopenexr-dev, libperl-dev, libpng-dev, libtiff-dev, libwmf-dev,